browserengineering/book/book/graphics.md

 Our browser will have the same split.
 Right now `layout` both computes the position of each character and draws it: layout and rendering.
-Let's have `layout` just compute the position of each character, and saves it.
-A separate `render` function will draw each character to the canvas.
+Let's have `layout` just compute and store the position of each character.
+A separate `render` function will then draw each character based on the stored position.
 This way, `layout` can operate with page coordinates and only `render` needs to think about screen coordinates.

 Let's start with `layout`.
-Instead of calling `canvas.create_text` on each character it adds it to a list:
+Instead of calling `canvas.create_text` on each character let's add it to a list, together with its position:

 ``` {.python}
 self.display_list = []